 In addition to the National Curriculum, we also make sure that every child has access to a PSHCE lesson every week.
 Our ethos; which is built upon the Christian values of Love, Hope and Forgiveness; also incorporates a healthy body and mind and for this, we believe the teaching and practices of PSHCE are crucial.

-We want our children to leave us having real life skills that will prepare them for their future and for the next stages of their life; so we encompass the Open Futures Curriculum and the skills of Grow it; Ask it; Film it and Cook it into our every day lessons.
+We want our children to leave us having real life skills that will prepare them for their future and for the next stages of their life; so we pay special attention to the children's personal development.

 We pride ourselves on being a diverse family and the teaching of British Values accompanied with the teaching of high quality RE and the Rights Respecting Schools agenda ensure that every child is aware of their uniqueness and their rights as an individual.
 Children are taught from a very early age about celebrating diversity and respecting others beliefs.